Pack Creation

 select-compiler

-to make projects toolchain independent. - To avoid that examples need updates with every pack release, specify the minium pack version required.
+to make projects toolchain independent. - To avoid that examples need updates with every pack release, specify the minimum pack version required.

 - Use CI workflows to validate that projects compile correctly.